• Skip to main content

 In addition to their ornamental value, River Birches contribute to ecological balance.
 Their preference for moist soils makes them valuable in stabilizing streambanks and preventing soil erosion.
 The extensive root system of River Birches helps absorb excess water, reducing the risk of flooding in low-lying areas.
 The fallen leaves, which decompose and enrich the soil, contribute to the ecosystem’s overall health.

-Our Varieties of River Birch
+Our Selection of River Birch

 At Martin Garden Center, we generally stock the Dura Heat River Birch as it is heat resistant and perfect for our Upstate climate.
 We try to have Dura Heat available year-round though we may fail depending on demand.
 We have carried the Little King dwarf River Birch which matures at around 10 feet tall.
 However, this cultivar is not commonly available.